trustwallet/blockatlas/.github/PULL_REQUEST_TEMPLATE/new_blockchain.md

  - [ ] `config.go`: Add default config

-If you have any questions, contact us at https://t.me/walletcore or @terorie / @vikmeup on Telegram.
+If you have any questions, contact us at https://t.me/walletcore or @hewigovens / @vikmeup on Telegram.